Posture Controls

 • Policies to which the control is linked.

-Hover over the policy names to get full details, such as the exact requirement number for the particular compliance standard.
+Hover over the policy names to get full details, such as the exact requirement number for the particular compliance standard, and to navigate to that requirement in the policy details page.

 3. Code: Use the provided code snippets.